adrien2p/medusa-extender/README.md

 ### Usage

-For that purpose an utility is provided that allow multiple to attach a new subscriver on the active connection handled by the medusa container.
+For that purpose an utility is provided that allow multiple to attach a new subscriber on the active connection handled by the medusa container.

 Here is an example